 If you play a contact or collision sport, whether at the youth, middle school or high school level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).

 Code of silence

-- to avoid being seen as weak or cowardly by your coach and/ or your parents or teammates;1
+- avoid being seen as weak or cowardly by your coach and/ or your parents or teammates;[1,9,11]

-- to demonstrate to the coach and your teammates that you can "take a hit like a man,"
+- demonstrate to the coach and your teammates that you can "take a hit like a man;"

-- to show that you can be as tough as your professional heroes;
+- show that you can be as tough as your professional heroes;

 - because you believe that the glory of individual and team success, the promise of a college scholarship, or the lure of a lucrative professional career, is somehow worth the risk of lifetime impairment from continuing to play with concussion symptoms.

-When interviewed by MomsTEAM's Brooke de Lench for the forthcoming documentary, "The Smartest Team: Making High School Football Safer," nearly every football player at one Oklahoma high school acknowledged that they would not self-report concussion symptoms:
+When interviewed by MomsTEAM's Brooke de Lench for the PBS documentary, "The Smartest Team: Making High School Football Safer," nearly every football player at one Oklahoma high school acknowledged that they would not self-report concussion symptoms: